microsoft/axe-windows/README.md

 ## Data/Telemetry

-Axe.Windows does not collect any telemetric data.
-However, the package does provide telemetric data for collection  by any application which uses it.
+Axe.Windows does not collect any telemetry on its own.
+However, the package does provide telemetric data for use by calling applications.
 Please see the [Telemetry](./docs/telemetry.md) page for more details.

 ## Reporting security vulnerabilities